 shell

-π Using POST for Advanced Filters
+๐ Using POST for Advanced Filters

-endpoint for complex filters, nested tags, or precise pagination:
+Use the POST /products endpoint for complex filters, nested tags, or precise pagination:

 shell